 Pools are no longer just a place for a ‘quick dip’; they are now often the centrepiece of outdoor entertaining, with the surrounding paving and landscaping just as important as the pool itself.

-We are presented with a wide range of natural and engineered products for use as poolside paving.
-Selection is primarily based on aesthetics but determining fitness for purpose of the right product is important to maintain the desired appearance.
+With a wide range of natural and man-made products for use as poolside paving, so choosing the right paver is paramount to your decision to achieve your desired appearance.

 Your selection process (whether it be natural or engineered stone) should include a review of the five S’s.

 Stain Resistance.
 Outdoor paving around your swimming pool can be exposed to a wide range of staining agents, such as red wine, oil from outdoor barbecues and food material, so it's important to choose a pool paving solution that is durable and can be easily maintained.
 Tannin from fallen leaves and surrounding garden vegetation is also a potential source of staining.

-You can reduce the risk of staining by selecting a paver that has a low absorption capacity.
+You can reduce the risk of staining by selecting a pool paver and coping tile that has a low absorption capacity.
 Stains can be more conspicuous on pavers with a uniform appearance (especially mid-tones) compared to material that is more highly figured.
 Most types of high density limestone, travertine, granite, slate and bluestone are effective at resisting stains.

-Judicious use of an oil repellent impregnating sealer around high risk areas such as barbecues can help preserve the appearance of your stone.
+Judicious use of an oil repellent impregnating sealer around high risk areas such as barbecues can help preserve the natural beauty of your stone.

 Salt Tolerance.
-Pool surrounds are an aggressive environment for paving as it is regularly exposed to salt and chlorine, you'll want to select an outdoor paver that can withstand these chemicals.
+As surrounding pool areas are often exposed to salt and chlorine, you'll want to select an outdoor paver that can withstand these chemicals.
 Resistance to salt attack can be determined by Australian standard method AS/NZS 4456.10A.
 The purpose of this method is to measure the weight loss of the stone after repeated immersion in a salt solution.
-Stone used as pool paving should have a maximum weight loss of 1%.
+Natural stone that is used as pool paving should have a maximum weight loss of 1%.

-Granite, travertine, high density limestone and bluestone usually have very good salt resistance.
-Some types of slate and sandstone are also suitable for pool paving, as well as the use of pavers with a textured finish can hide minor surface decay.
+Granite, travertine, high density limestone and bluestone are natural stones renowned for their salt resistance.
+Some types of slate and sandstone are also suitable for pool paving, as well as the use of pavers with a textured finish which can hide minor surface decay.

 It is also important to note that the incorrect use of sealers can lead to accelerated decay of poolside paving as it can trap salt within the stone.

-Loss of strength can be accommodated in paving design.
-As an example, doubling the thickness of the paver increases the breaking load fourfold while use of square paving units also reduces the risk of breakage.
+Loss of strength can be accommodated in paving.
+For example, doubling the thickness of the paver increases the breaking load fourfould, whilst use of square paving units also reduces the risk of breakage.

 Stability.
 Frequent wetting and drying of pavers can lead to expansion and contraction of minerals within the stone which can lead to decay.
 Stone types that have a high clay content or contain expansive minerals such as some volcanic sandstones may cause the stone to be dimensional unstable.
 Long, thin pavers are at a greater risk of warping than pavers of considerable thickness.

 Hopefully, these selection criteria will help you in discussions with your stone merchant.
 When discussing your project with the supplier, it is important that you provide as much information as possible about your project.
 It is in your interest that the supplier fully understands what you need so they can provide you with a product that is fit for purpose.
 Remember the five S’s and enjoy your pool with peace of mind.